Palatine, Illinois

-Palatine (/ˈpælətaɪn/) is a village in Cook County, Illinois, United States.
+Palatine (/ˈpælətaɪn/) is a village in Cook and Lake counties, Illinois, United States.
 It is a northwestern residential suburb of Chicago.
 As of the 2020 census, it had a population of 67,908.
 As of the 2010 Census, it was the seventh-largest community in Cook County and the 18th-largest in Illinois.

 History

 The first European-American to settle in Palatine is generally thought to be George Ela, who built a log cabin in the area now called Deer Grove.
 Ela was one of the first of a wave of pioneers to migrate to northern Illinois following the Black Hawk War.
 A road that passes through the western edge of Palatine is called Ela Road in his honor.
 Palatine is thought to be named after a town in New York.

 The Village of Palatine was founded in 1866.
 It was built around a station on the new Chicago and North Western Railway.
 Joel Wood surveyed and laid out the village, earning him the title of Palatine's founder.
 One of Palatine's original downtown streets is named after Wood.

 In 1920, the Indian Fellowship League held its first American Indian Day celebration at Camp Reinberg, in Palatine.
 According to the Daily Herald, the festivities were attended by 60,000 people, which packed the highways leading to the camp with motorists.

 A shortline railroad, the Palatine, Lake Zurich and Wauconda Railroad, was built in 1911, and began full passenger service to Wauconda, Illinois, in 1912.
 The line was closed in 1924 after a series of financial misfortunes and the improvement of roads in the area.
 The PLZ&W provided transportation to Dr. Wilson's Deer Grove Park, just north of Dundee Road in Palatine.

-Palatine's first suburb-style subdivision was called Palanois Park, built shortly after World War II.
+Palatine's first suburb-style subdivision was called Palanois Park, with most houses built shortly after World War II and at least three houses dating to the1930s.
 The town has experienced rapid growth since the 1970s, part of Chicago's growing suburban sprawl.
 Palatine was home to the Cook County Fair from 1914 to 1931.
 The fairgrounds are now a subdivision, Fairgrounds Park, whose name pays tribute to Palatine's former fairgrounds.